FlexMeasures/flexmeasures/documentation/api/notation.rst

 In addition, folks who write their own custom scheduler (see :ref:`plugin_customization`) might also require their custom flexibility model.
 That's no problem, FlexMeasures will let the scheduler decide which flexibility model is relevant and to validate it.

-.. note:: We also aim to model situations with more than one flexible asset, which can also have differing flexibility types.
+.. note:: We also aim to model situations with more than one flexible asset, with different types of flexibility.
      This is ongoing architecture design work, and therefore happens in development settings, until we are happy with the outcomes.
 Thoughts welcome :)